rssteffey/rssteffey.github.io/README.md

 Personal site of Shawn Steffey, viewable at http://www.rssteffey.com

-This is intended to be a site to showcase/store my work in Programming, Painting, and Video Graphics.
+This is intended to be a site to showcase/store my work in Programming, Design, and Blogging attempts.
-Since I'll certainly have other uses for the site, I'm combining the video category with misc. since I will likely be referring to it the least.

-I have no idea how long this is going to take to get to a point where I'm happy with the layout.
-HTML is not my strong suit, but I have enough knowledge of the basics to have a go at it and enough misplaced optimism and stubbornness to refuse prebuilt templates.
-I'm also taking this as an opportunity to teach myself Javascript, so.. there's that.
+I have too much nostalgia with this old design and silly Javascript, so I'm leaving it.
+The Sketchy Bits blog will be updated routinely to stay presentable, but the actual homepage is staying.

 If anything important crops up, I'll reference it in this Readme I suppose